 Finding a Lawyer

 You might decide you want a lawyer to help you.
 If you have a low income, you may qualify for free legal services.
 Whether you have a low income or not, you can use the Guide to Legal Help to find lawyers in your area.
 If you are not able to get free legal services but can’t afford high legal fees, consider hiring a lawyer for part of your case instead of the whole thing.
 This is called limited scope representation.
 To learn more, read Limited Scope Representation (LSR): A More Affordable Way to Hire a Lawyer.
-To find a limited scope lawyer, follow this link to the State Bar of Michigan lawyer directory.
+To find a limited scope lawyer, follow this link to the State Bar of Michigan lawyer directory(link is external).
 This link lists lawyers who offer limited scope representation.
 You can narrow the results to lawyers in your area by typing in your county, city, or zip code at the top of the page.
 You can also narrow the results by topic by entering the kind of lawyer you need (divorce, estate, etc.) at the top of the page.